K-theory, Cyclic Cohomology and Pairings for Quantum Heisenberg Manifolds: Consequences of the Pairings

 Hence, the index of $U_3$ in $J$ is $P \otimes Q_- - P \otimes P_+$, which is the image of $Q_- \ominus P_+$ in $J$.
 The $KK$-equivalence between $A$ and $J$ then entails $\partial (U_3) = Q_- \ominus P_+$. \end{proof}

-In \cite{RieffelCancelThm}, Rieffel has given an explicit description of the finitely generated projective modules over $C(T^2)$.
+In \cite{RieffelCancelThm}, Rieffel has given an explicit description of the finite projective modules over $C(T^2)$.
 He proves that $K_0(A)$ can be identified with the pairs $(d,t)$ where $d$ (dimension) and $t$ (twist) are in $\Z$.
 We can choose the definition of the twist such that $[\ModQHM[c]] \simeq (1, c)$, and thus $[P_+] = (1, -c)$.

 From this identification, together with the proposition 3.10 of \cite{RieffelCancelThm}, we see that